opentaps/open-climate-investing/README.md

 ## The Software

 The software is a multi-factor equity returns model which adds a climate factor, or Brown Minus Green, to the popular Fama French and Carhart models.
+See the [short video](https://youtu.be/0sdhTd0E9s0)

 This additional Brown Minus Green (BMG) return factor could be used for a variety of climate investing applications, including:
 - Calculate the market-implied carbon risk of a stock, investment portfolio, mutual fund, or bond based on historical returns
 - Determine the market reaction to the climate policies of a company
 - Optimize a portfolio to minimize carbon risk subject to other parameters, such as index tracking or growth-value-sector investment strategies.